But What Is WCAG More Precisely?

 For 2 “basic” reasons:

-- going with a non-WCAG-compliant theme leaves you susceptible to predatory litigation; since 2017 it's been defined in the federal regulations that every website should comply with these accessibility standards
+- going with non-WCAG compliant themes leaves you susceptible to predatory litigation; since 2017 it's been defined in the federal regulations that every website should comply with the WCAG standards

 - refusing to cater to every potential visitor's needs will impact the overall user experience on your website; it's like putting a “Closed” sign on your homepage for some of the users

 Furthermore, it's way more convenient to opt for a Drupal theme with built-in functionality from the start.
 This way, you can jump straight to building your website, knowing that it'll ensure WCAG compliance.

 Drupal Makes It Easier to Ensure Accessibility: Here's How